venkatappalabattula/amfoss-tasks-/README.md

 2. Other errors people do is that they click on wipe drive and install Ubuntu rather than install Ubuntu alongside Windows<br/>

- FIX: For dual booting click on "Install Ubuntu alongside Windows"<br/>
+ FIX: For dual boot Star all the amFOSS repositoriesing click on "Install Ubuntu alongside Windows"<br/>

 3.PC not booting after restarting for first time :<br/>

  FIX:this occurs when the boot properties are set to USB first rather than hard drive , you could remove the hard drive you've forgot to      remove or you can change youre boot sequence by entering the BIOS and putting the Hard drive in the first .<br/>
+ # test 1- Star all the amFOSS repositories
+ I used this [link](https://github.com/amfoss/star-me) and followed the steps from that website .<br/>
+ NOTE: Google Chrome is required <br/>
+ After starring everything the scren will look something like  [this](https://drive.google.com/file/d/1J_9AtG7wUbjaAoq81PfyN_KkbbDFT1b2/view?usp=sharing).<br/>